 For location information, see the Virtual WAN partners and locations article.

-Route tables in Basic and Standard virtual WANs
+Route tables for Basic and Standard virtual WANs

-Standard Virtual WAN Customers with pre-existing routes in virtual hub: To use new route table capabilities, please wait until week of August 3rd for the roll out in Azure to complete.
-If you have pre-existing routes in Routing section for the hub in Azure portal, you will need to first delete them and then attempt creating new route tables (available in the Route Tables section for the hub in Azure portal).
+Standard Virtual WAN Customers with pre-existing routes in virtual hub: If you have pre-existing routes in Routing section for the hub in the Azure portal, you will need to first delete them and then attempt creating new route tables (available in the Route Tables section for the hub in Azure portal).
 It is highly encouraged to do the delete step for all hubs in a Virtual WAN.

-Basic Virtual WAN Customers with pre-existing routes in virtual hub: To use the new route table capabilities, please wait until week of August 3rd for the roll out in Azure to complete.
-If you have pre-existing routes in Routing section for the hub in Azure portal, you will need to first delete them, then upgrade your Basic Virtual WAN to Standard Virtual WAN.
+Basic Virtual WAN Customers with pre-existing routes in virtual hub: If you have pre-existing routes in Routing section for the hub in the Azure portal, you will need to first delete them, then upgrade your Basic Virtual WAN to Standard Virtual WAN.
 See Upgrade a virtual WAN from Basic to Standard.
 It is highly encouraged to do the delete step for all hubs in a Virtual WAN.

 Does the user need to have hub and spoke with SD-WAN/VPN devices to use Azure Virtual WAN?